platformatic/platformatic/docs/guides/logging-to-elasticsearch.md

 ```

 This snippet can be applied either to the `platformatic.runtime.json` config
-for Platformatic Runtime applications, or as part of the applicaiton configuration
+for Platformatic Runtime applications, or as part of the application configuration
 for any other application.

 This setup will allow you to log both to the terminal (TTY)